delodell/jollyjump/wp-content/plugins/wpsso/README.md

 <h3>What makes WPSSO Core better?</h3>

+<p><strong>Makes sure your WordPress content looks great - no matter how it's crawled, shared, re-shared, or posted!</strong></p>

+<p>WPSSO Core makes sure ALL social crawlers, search crawlers, web browser extensions, mail and messaging apps (Facebook Messenger, iMessage, Skype, WhatsApp, etc.), always get <em>optimized</em> and <em>accurate</em> information about your webpage content.</p>

 <p><strong>Uses your <em>existing content</em> for meta tags and Schema markup:</strong></p>

-<p>There's no need to manually re-enter descriptions, titles, product information, select images / videos, etc. &mdash; WPSSO Core reads all your existing WordPress content automatically, and you can optionally fine-tune and customize just about anything and everything. ;-)</p>
+<p>There's no need to manually re-enter descriptions, titles, product information, select images / videos, etc. &mdash; WPSSO Core reads your existing WordPress content automatically, and you can also fine-tune and customize just about anything and everything. ;-)</p>

 <p>WPSSO Core is language / locale aware, allowing you to customize your site information, social pages and Knowledge Graph for different languages!</p>